roubles/macmounter/README.md

 MOUNT_CMD=/usr/local/bin/sshfs roubles@example.com:/someremotefolder /Users/prmehta/somelocalfolder/ -oauto_cache,reconnect,volname=auto
 ```

-## Starting
+## Starting/Stopping

 The macmounter service will start when it is installed.
+The macm mounter service starts everytime you login, and dies everytime you log off.

 But you can manually startup macmounter using the commandline:
 ```
 launchctl load -w ~/Library/LaunchAgents/com.irouble.macmounter.plist
 ```